Darkest Hour: Europe '44-'45: History

 Game development began in November 2006.
 First public release occurred on June 6, 2008 as Darkest Hour: Normandy 1944 (to coincide with the 64th anniversary of D-Day).
 The original Darkest Hour development team, known as Darklight Games, amassed dozens of contributors before the first release.
 For the subsequent second and third releases, the full team was downsized to "provide an efficient core team of multi-skill leads with a network of contributors who help whenever they can".

 After several members of the original development group departed following the second release, the Darklight name was dropped in favor of the more general, Darkest Hour Team.
 To reach a broader audience, this consolidated group, composed of remaining original team members along with new talent, produced a substantially overhauled version of the game culminating in an acclaimed re-release through Steam in June 2009 under its current title, Darkest Hour: Europe '44-45.

-In the following years, three more updates to the game were released via Steam, adding more maps, vehicles, weapons, and features.

-The developers plan to provide official support for Darkest Hour in its current incarnation through Autumn 2011.
-The current version was released on December 16, 2011.

-Future

-After 8.0 was released end 2017, the developers are still working on adding content to the game.
-Some original Red Orchestra maps and other features were added to the mod.
-Work was begun on adding Mare Nostrum content, another mod for Red Orchestra 41–44, to Darkest Hour.
-The game is still played internationally, with several actively hosted European servers.
+Following the release of the 5.1 update in December, 2011, several members of the original development team split off to found Antimatter Games and began work on an expansion for Red Orchestra 2: Heroes of Stalingrad called Rising Storm, while others founded Jackboot Games and began development on a now defunct sequel to Darkest Hour known as Festung Europa.

+In 2014, Darklight Games was reconstituted by several members of the previous development team and work on the game was resumed.
+The first major update in 4 years, 6.0, was released in December 2015 and the game saw a resurgence in popularity.
+The team at Darklight Games continued to expand and regular updates to the game continued.
+In 2016, a new major update was released which officially introduced the Eastern Front into the game, with the Soviet Union becoming a playable faction with unique weapons, vehicles and maps.
+This was followed in 2018 by the largest update to the game's mechanics since its inception with the "Rally Up!" update which introduced several new game modes "Advance" and "Clash", as well as a new squad system which allowed players to better organize, communicate and coordinate with each other and finally a logistics system which brought with it the ability for players to build defenses, anti-tank guns, ammunition depots, spawn points and other constructions to facilitate more dynamic gameplay.

+Finally, building on the renewed popularity of the mod, the Darklight Games team continued to expand and development began on the game's largest content expansion in history, the addition of the Sicilian Theater of World War II.
+Released on July 11th, 2025, the 12.0 update brought with it a brand new full-featured faction, the Kingdom of Italy's Regio Esercito, with unique character models, professional voice acting, 10 new weapons, 6 new vehicles and 5 maps representing the Invasion of Sicily.